Anti-pattern

-An anti-pattern is a solution to a class of problem which may be commonly used but is likely to be ineffective or counterproductive.
-The term, coined in 1995 by Andrew Koenig, was inspired by the book Design Patterns which highlights software development design patterns that its authors consider to be reliable and effective.
+An anti-pattern is any common but counterproductive solution to some class of problem.
+The term, coined in 1995 by Andrew Koenig, was inspired by the book Design Patterns which highlights reliable and effective software development design patterns.

-A paper in 1996 presented by Michael Ackroyd at the Object World West Conference described anti-patterns.
-It was, however, the 1998 book AntiPatterns that both popularized the idea and extended its scope beyond the field of software design to include software architecture and project management.
+Michael Ackroyd described anti-patterns in a paper presented at the 1996 Object World West Conference.
+The 1998 book AntiPatterns popularized the idea and extended its scope beyond software design to include software architecture and project management.

-Other authors have extended it further since to encompass environmental, organizational, and cultural anti-patterns.
+Other authors have extended it further to encompass environmental, organizational, and cultural anti-patterns.

-According to the authors of Design Patterns, there are two key aspects of an anti-pattern that distinguish it from a bad habit, bad practice, or bad idea.
-First, an anti-pattern is a commonly used process, structure or pattern of action that, despite initially appearing to be appropriate and effective, has more bad consequences than good ones.
-Second, another solution exists to the problem that the anti-pattern is attempting to address.
-This solution is documented, repeatable, and proven to be effective where the anti-pattern is not.
+An anti-pattern can be distinguished from a bad habit, bad practice, or bad idea by two traits.
+First, anti-patterns are commonly used processes, structures or patterns of action that initially appear to be appropriate and effective, but have greater drawbacks than benefits.
+Second, there is another way to solve the problem that is documented, repeatable, and effective where the anti-pattern is not.

-A guide to what is commonly used is a "rule-of-three" similar to that for patterns: to be an anti-pattern it must have been witnessed occurring at least three times.
+Similar to patterns, a "rule-of-three" applies: to be an anti-pattern it should have occurred at least three times.

-Documenting anti-patterns can be an effective way to analyze a problem space and to capture expert knowledge.
-While some anti-pattern descriptions merely document the adverse consequences of the pattern, good anti-pattern documentation also provides an alternative, or a means to ameliorate the anti-pattern.
+Documenting anti-patterns can help to analyze a problem space and to capture expert knowledge.
+While some anti-pattern descriptions merely document the consequences of the pattern, good anti-pattern documentation also provides alternatives ways to minimize harm.